ProfLehman/cs415_fall_2025/sql/sql_05_notes.md

 Create Table is used to create tables.
 Each field is listed with the data type.
-Fields may be Null or Not Null.
+Fields may be `Null` or `Not Null`.
 One or more fields are generally listed as the `Primary Key`.
-Auto_Increment can be used to assign primary keys sequential numbers when inserting data.
+`Auto_Increment` can be used to assign primary keys sequential numbers when inserting data.

 Note: Use the database with your last name to create tables.